-Drive back to Adelaide via Mt Pleasant, Birdwood and Chain of Ponds for interesting scenery. over 7 years ago
+Drive back to Adelaide via Mt Pleasant, Birdwood and Chain of Ponds for interesting scenery. almost 11 years ago

 I lived in Adelaide for 20 years... there's a lot going on there, but it's often under the surface.
 If you know any locals, or can Couchsurf, you'd probably see a different side than on a tourist's long weekend.